Malfoy/BCALM/README.md

 Possible use :

 ./bcalm
-Launch a small test on a random genome
+launch a test ( for now it does not work and say corrupted double linked list)

-./bcalm n
+./bcalm input.dot
-Launch a test on a random genome of n kmers
+detect k and do the compaction with m=10 in compacted.dot

-./bcalm n k
+./bcalm input.dot output.dot
-Same as before but with a specified value for k
+detect k and do the compaction with m=10 in output.dot

-./bcalm n k m
+./bcalm input.dot output.dot 8
-Same as before but with a specified value of the minimiser size (<=10)
+detect k and do the compaction with m=8 in output.dot

-./bcalm input output k m
+./bcalm input.dot output.dot 8 50
-Real utilisation : read input file and write the nodes in the output file
+do the compaction with m=8  and k=50 in output.dot

 Nota Bene :
 Higher m mean lower memory but the algorithm will NOT work with m>10.
-Also note that to use m>=8 you have to allow 260 open files (with ulimit -n 260) and 1024 to use m=10 (with ulimit -n 1024).
+Also note that to use m>=8 you have to allow 260 open files (`ulimit -n 260`) and 1110 for m=10 (`ulimit -n 1100`).